Is there something lacking in your running, something

 I quit resisting and now I fly

-To the top, to the view, the same as the eagles eye
+To the top, to the view, the same as the

 The earth now moves beneath my feet